Hyllus argyrotoxus

-Hyllus argyrotoxus is a species of spider in the family Salticidae.
+Hyllus argyrotoxus is a species of jumping spider in the family Salticidae.
 It is found in Africa and is commonly known as the black and white Hyllus jumping spider.
+Like other members of the genus Hyllus, it is a robust, visually oriented predator adapted to hunting on vegetation.

 Distribution

 Hyllus argyrotoxus is distributed across a wide area in Africa, being found in Botswana, Eswatini, Ivory Coast, Kenya, Mozambique, Namibia, South Africa, Tanzania, Uganda and Zimbabwe.

 In South Africa, the species has a wide distribution and is known from the provinces Eastern Cape, Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga, North West and Western Cape.